SC

 This tool converts any salary into all common pay periods.
 Enter your pay amount, choose what it represents (annual, hourly, monthly, etc.), then set your hours per week and days per week.

-The calculator then works out your exact hourly rate, daily pay, weekly earnings, biweekly paycheck, monthly income, and full annual salary in one step.
+The calculator then works out your exact hourly rate, daily pay, weekly earnings, biweekly paycheck, monthly income, and full annual salary calculator result in one step.

 Use the advanced options to add a tax rate or other deductions — you'll see an estimated take-home figure alongside your gross pay at every level.